No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 How to use your cellphone as a hotspot

-Today, most Androids and iPhones offer plans that allow you to share your mobile hotspot through either Wi-Fi, Bluetooth, or USB connections.
+Today, most Android and iPhone devices offer plans that let you share your mobile hotspot via Wi-Fi, Bluetooth, or USB.

 Some Android carriers limit or charge extra for using a mobile hotspot, so check with your provider regarding its hotspot data policy before proceeding.

-If you want to use your Apple device as a hotspot, please follow the steps below to activate your device's mobile hotspot option.
+If you want to use your Apple device as a hotspot, please follow the steps below to enable your device's mobile hotspot.

 2. After the personal hotspot activates, be ready to verify the Wi-Fi password and model of phone.